 How Do I Define Red Flags?
 See Below:

 Note: This is just a short-list of what I’ve found in my experience.
 Know that not every flag will apply to all men.
 Hell, these flags can even apply to us if you really think about.
 This is just something to keep in mind when filtering out the bad apples.
 Everyone is different with their boundaries.
 Identify what yours are and stick to them.
 They will benefit you in the long run.

 If you have questions, need clarification, or have more red flags of your own, then leave a comment!

-- Protected: Episode One: Knock Off Barney StinsonThere is no excerpt because this is a protected post.
+- Protected: Episode One: Knock Off Barney StinsonThis content is password protected.

 - Red flagsThe first intimate encounter can be perplexing in trying to develop an amorous bond with another soul.
 But when you’re…

 - Season of Fuckboys…Congrats fuckboys… Your ongoing stupidity has got you enrolled in The Ultimate Douchebag Competition.
 You’ve all outdone yourselves with new and…